KFXR (AM): As KGBS

 In the latter part of 1992, the station lost Limbaugh's program to WBAP.
 To make up for the loss, the station hired Ron Engelman to do a midday talk show.
 Larry King's syndicated talk show moved to afternoons.
 It was about this time that Morton Downey Jr. brought his syndicated radio show to Dallas and hosted it out of the station.
-(He took a stake in station ownership for a time as well.)
-It changed call letters to KGBS "Great B-S" and called itself "Hot Talk 1190 - KGBS."
+(He took a stake in station ownership for a time as well).
+It changed call letters to KGBS "Great B-S" and called itself "Hot Talk 1190 KGBS".

 Ron Engelman's show gained a little traction and he developed a devoted, but small, following.
 Among the people listening were the Branch Davidians in Waco, about 85 miles south of Dallas.
 When the 1993 standoff with the Davidians took place, Engelman found out they were listening and got them to put banners out a window.
 His show was devoted to the standoff almost every day until the fiery end.
 He had calls from all over the world from family members of people still in the compound.
 At least two sect members came out of the compound and surrendered after family members were interviewed on Engelman's show.
 At one point, Engelman tried to get into the compound, but was turned back by the FBI.
 Engelman continued to devote most of his show to the Davidians and the aftermath of the fire for weeks after it happened.
 Station management was not happy with this and Engelman ultimately announced his departure - to the surprise of management - at the end of a show.

 Downey remained at the station for another year or so before moving on, eventually hosting a national weekday television show.

 As KDFX

-In 1995, Greystone sold the station to Salem Broadcasting, which owns religious radio stations around the U.S. Salem changed the call letters to KDFX and programmed a conservative talk format, now heard on KSKY.
+In 1995, Greystone sold the station to Salem Broadcasting, which owns religious radio stations around the U.S. Salem changed the call letters to KDFX and programmed a conservative talk radio format, now heard on KSKY.
 In early 1997, Salem bought an FM station at 94.9 from CBS and gave CBS the 1190 frequency as part of the deal.